Empire of Japan: Manchuria

-In 1931, Japan invaded and conquered Northeast China (Manchuria) with little resistance.
+In 1931, Japan, under a false pretext of claimed Chinese sabotage of a railway bridge in Mukden, launched a limited invasion into China that was already in a state of civil war.
+Mid-level officers of the Kwantung Army had aimed to seize the resource-rich region to secure economic stability, counter the Soviet Union influence and expand the Japanese Empire, all while bypassing civilian government oversight.
+They soon conquered Northeast China (Manchuria) with little resistance.
 Japan claimed that this invasion was a liberation of the local Manchus from the Chinese, although the majority of the population were Han Chinese as a result of the large scale settlement of Chinese in Manchuria in the 19th century.

 Japan then established a puppet state called Manchukuo (滿洲國), and installed the last Manchu Emperor of China, Puyi, as the official head of state.
-Rehe, a Chinese territory bordering Manchukuo, was later also taken in 1933.
+Rehe, a Chinese territory bordering Manchukuo, was taken in 1933.
 This puppet regime had to carry on a protracted pacification campaign against the Anti-Japanese Volunteer Armies in Manchuria.
-In 1936, Japan created a similar Mongolian puppet state in Inner Mongolia named Mengjiang (蒙疆), which was also predominantly Chinese as a result of recent Han immigration to the area.
+In 1936, Japan created a similar Mongolian puppet state in Inner Mongolia named Mengjiang (蒙疆), which was predominantly Chinese as a result of recent Han immigration to the area.
 At that time, East Asians were banned from immigration to North America and Australia, but the newly established Manchukuo was open to immigration of Asians.
 Japan had an emigration plan to encourage colonization; the Japanese population in Manchuria subsequently grew to 850,000.
 With rich natural resources and labor force in Manchuria, army-owned corporations turned Manchuria into a solid material support machine of the Japanese Army.

+The invasion was condemned by the League of Nations, and Japan soon withdrew on February 24, 1933 after the Lytton Report was ratified by the League.

 Second Sino-Japanese War

 The Japanese occupation of Beiping (Beijing) in China, on August 13, 1937.
 Japanese troops are shown passing from Beiping into the Tartar City through Zhengyangmen, the main gate leading onward to the palaces in the Forbidden City.

-Japan invaded China proper in 1937, beginning a war against both Chiang Kai-shek's Nationalists and also the Communists of Mao Zedong's united front.
+Japan invaded China proper in 1937, beginning a war against both Chiang Kai-shek's Nationalists and the Communists of Mao Zedong's united front.
 On December 13 of that same year, the Nationalist capital of Nanjing surrendered to Japanese troops.
-In the event known as the "Nanjing Massacre", Japanese troops killed many tens-of-thousands of people associated with the defending garrison.
-It is estimated that as many as 200,000 to 300,000 including civilians, may have been killed, although the actual numbers are uncertain and possibly inflated—coupled with the fact that the government of the People's Republic of China has never undertaken a full accounting of the massacre.
+In the event known as the Nanjing Massacre, Japanese troops killed many tens-of-thousands of people associated with the defending garrison.
+It is estimated that around 100,000 to 200,000 including civilians, have been killed.
 In total, an estimated 20 million Chinese, mostly civilians, were killed during World War II.
-A puppet state was also set up in China quickly afterwards, headed by Wang Jingwei.
+A puppet state was set up in China quickly, headed by Wang Jingwei.
 The Second Sino-Japanese War continued into World War II with the Communists and Nationalists in a temporary and uneasy nominal alliance against the Japanese.